1KevinFigueroa/openvpn-issues-vpnbook/README.md

 This Free VPN service provide by VPNbook.com will allow a user to download 8 different types of VPN bundles, which allows the user to connect to VPN server using OpenVPN.[VPNbook](https://www.vpnbook.com/freevpn) provides different VPN bundles pack that users can download and each VPN bundles contain about 3 or 4 different certificates allowing users to connect to VPN servers in Poland, Denmark, France, US, and Canada.

 Over the last several weeks I have came accross individuals having the same issues with OpenVPN connecting to VPN server provided by [VPNbook](https://www.vpnbook.com/freevpn).
-The "ISSUE" I notice are individuals are experiencing compression troubles, deprecated option with --cipher, and cannot load inline certificate.
+The ***ISSUE*** I notice are individuals are experiencing compression troubles, deprecated option with --cipher, and cannot load inline certificate.
 However, when attempting to connect to any VPNBOOK VPN server the follow error message appears...

 ![Issue](https://github.com/1KevinFigueroa/openvpn-issues-vpnbook/blob/main/images/OpenVPN_issue_VPNbook.png)